AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 <a name="course_structures"/>
 ## 6.1 Course structure requirements
-The LMS shall implement a means to create and maintain course structures.
+The LMS shall implement a means to create and maintain course structures.<br/>
-1. The LMS shall implement the import of the course data structure defined in section 7.
+1. The LMS shall implement the import of the course data structure defined in section 7. <BR>
-2. The LMS should implement the export of the course data structure defined in section 7.
+2. The LMS should implement the export of the course data structure defined in section 7. <BR>
-3. The LMS should provide a user interface to LMS administrative users to create and edit course structures internally.
+3. The LMS should provide a user interface to LMS administrative users to create and edit course structures internally.<BR>
 4. The LMS shall be able support course structures with one or more AU’s.
 <BR>
 <BR>